salrashid123/mcbn/README.md

 * the `client` can only connect to the `server` if all three participants agree to do so (or with a threshold of participants)
 * `Frank` operates a compute infrastructure where the `client` and `server` run
 * each participant needs to provide their share of an encryption key which when combined will allow `client->server` connectivity
-* `Frank` cannot have have the ability to see any other participants partial keys (neither can the participants see the others)
+* `Frank` cannot have  the ability to see any other participants partial keys (neither can the participants see the others)
 * network traffic must be TLS encrypted (of course)

 There _maybe_ ways to achieve this programmatically using bearer tokens or `x509` certificates but they generally involve a trusted third party to broker secret.

 In this procedure outlined below, no trusted third party is required.
-Instead, the TLS connection itself will use the same derived shared key from all the participants.
+Instead, the TLS connection itself will use the same derived shared key using data from  the participants partial keys.

 Each participant will release their share of the secret to both the client and server only after ensuring the specific VM that is requesting the share is running in [Google Confidential Space](https://cloud.google.com/blog/products/identity-security/announcing-confidential-space) and the codebase it is running is going to just use the combined keyshares to establish a TLS connection to the server.
 The server will use the same set of keys to accept client connections.